 Amelia Linkert, screen right

-The body of Elliott-Blakeslee was found by an Army-National Guard helicopter during an aerial search over the park.
-She was found 1.5 miles west of the Tree Molds Trail and 2 miles southwest of the Tree Molds parking lot.
-It is believed Elliot-Blakeslee died of exposure.
+Linkert's body was found by an Army-National Guard helicopter during an aerial search over the park.
+It is believed that she died of exposure.

-The Butte County Sheriff's Office and National Park Service started searching Tuesday and have now focused the search within the Park boundaries adjacent to the Tree Molds trail area.
+The Butte County Sheriff's Office and National Park Service started searching Tuesday.

 (Copyright 2013 by KARE.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)